Skip to Content

-One of the things that brings us back to Lake Placid year after year is that the town has a lot of restaurants for its small size and most of them are family-friendly, reasonably priced and pretty good.
+One of the things that brings us back to Lake Placid year after year is that the town has a lot of restaurants for its small size and plenty of them are family-friendly, reasonably priced and pretty good.

 There is plenty of standard ski-town fare: pizza, pasta, chili, steaks and burgers.
-But we see creative dishes, sometimes where we least expect them.
+But we see creative dishes, too, sometimes where we least expect them.

 More Trip-Planning Help: